 How would you define blockchain?

-How is blockchain being applied in the public sector?
+How is blockchain tech being used by public sectors?

 How would you define blockchain?